Business Analytics Tools Buyer's Guide

 BOARD is a fully-featured data discovery platform, offering users BI, business analytics and enterprise performance management under the hood.
 Customizable and interactive dashboards give users the ability to see a high-level overview of their business, as well as drill down into their KPIs to assess business performance goals.
 Serves mid to large companies across various industries.
 The platform offers unique, customizable dashboards, which allow the user to dig down to the lowest level of detail, while also giving users a comprehensive view of their complete business.

-Domo, which means “thank you” in Japanese, is a SaaS business management suite that accelerates digital transformation for businesses of all sizes.
-It performs both micro- and macro-level analysis to provide teams with in-depth insight into their business metrics as well as solve problems smarter and faster.
+Domo is a cloud-based business management suite that accelerates digital transformation for businesses of all sizes.
+It performs both micro and macro-level analysis to provide teams with in-depth insight into their business metrics as well as solve problems smarter and faster.
 It presents these analyses in interactive visualizations to make patterns obvious to users, facilitating the discovery of actionable insights.
-Through shared KPIs, users can overcome team silos and work together across departments.
+Through shared key performance indicators, users can overcome team silos and work together across departments.

 Looker is a web-based analytics solution that offers users the ability to explore, discover, visualize and share data insights.
 Users can view data sources and drill down into data to better understand their business and metrics.
 Using a simple proprietary modeling language, this system lets users define data relationship while bypassing SQL.
 It facilitates data literacy and accessibility for users of all technical skill levels as well as data analysts.
 It was acquired by Google in mid-2019 for $2.9 billion.